+The reporting cost mainly captures the cost of transmitting or manipulating information and the message can be natural language, advertisement, persuasive argument, and so on.
 The cost structure is exogenously assumed.
-The interpretation is that the cost of sending messages depends on specific market environments.
+The interpretation is that the cost of sending messages depends on the market environment.
 In a market filled with advertising and promotion, the sender needs to transmit information through advertising media.
-The cost is associated with the signaling cost brought by promotion, and the higher the cost spent, the more credible the report.
-In a market where there are ways to manipulate information, the cost incurred is associated with the fabrication or lying cost.
+The cost is associated with the signaling cost incurred by promotion, and the higher the cost, the more credible the report.
+In a market in which there are ways to manipulate information, the cost incurred is associated with the fabrication or lying cost.

-The single-crossing condition imposed on the cost function that $\frac{\partial^2 c}{\partial t \partial m} < 0$ is crucial but natural.
+The single-crossing condition imposed on the cost function (i.e., $\frac{\partial^2 c}{\partial t \partial m} < 0$) is crucial but natural.
 It is standard in signaling games and requires the cost exhibits strictly decreasing differences: for any two messages, if the sender strictly prefers the higher message after obtaining a result t, she must strictly prefer the higher message after obtaining any result higher than t.
 Roughly speaking, it is less costly for the sender to send a high message when she obtains a higher result.
 This condition is satisfied by a wide range of functional forms which have rich economic implications.
-For instance, the cost of advertising can be represented by $c = (b_1 - b_2 t)m$ , where $b_1, b_2 > 0$ are constant, meaning that, the higher the result, the lower the cost of advertising.
+For instance, the cost of advertising can be represented by $c = (b_1 - b_2 t)m$, where $b_1, b_2 > 0$ are constant, meaning that, the higher the result, the lower the cost of advertising.
 The function captures one kind of signaling cost and the sender can utilize costly messages to signal her obtained result.
-Another example is that the sender's cost from lying or manipulation of experiment results can be represented by $c = (m - m_c(t))^2$ , that captures the cost depending on the "size" of a lie, similar to the lying cost setting in Kartik (2009).
+Another example is that the sender's cost from lying or manipulation of experiment results can be represented by $c = (m - m_c(t))^2$, that captures the cost depending on the "size" of a lie, similar to the lying cost in Kartik (2009).